 We then went through and decided exactly what to keep and what to donate.
 If the toy wasn’t routinely played with or didn’t inspire some form of creativity or teamwork, it went.
 Here’s the simple list:

 That’s it!
 They’re less overwhelmed, they clean up better.
 I’m less overwhelmed and not constantly trying to get them to clean up their mess.
 We get to spend more time together enjoying ourselves.
 We have fun, quality toys that will last their whole childhood and the baby’s childhood, too.

-Honestly, your child could have not one single toy and still turn out just fine.
+Honestly, your child could not have one single toy and still turn out just fine.
 Children don’t need things, they need experiences.
 They will learn and become creative and imaginative all on their own.
 These objects just compete for their time, and sometimes even take away their natural creativity and imagination.

 My kids get along better and play better by not having a million and one things lying around.
-I encourage you to really look at what your child has as far as toys go, and cull a bunch of it.
-You’ll be amazed at the difference it makes for not only you (because you don’t have so much junk to clean up) but your child!
+I encourage you to really look at what your child has as far as toys go, and minimize a bunch of it.
+You’ll be amazed at the difference it makes for not only you (because you don’t have so much stuff to clean up) but your child!
 I’ve really watched our daughters blossom since culling their toys.

 Also, I encourage you, when you do purchase toys, buy quality, not quantity.
 Purchase well made toys when you can.
 We love legos, but my feet don’t.
 Wooden toys will last a lifetime and don’t have obnoxious sounds playing 24/7.
 I hope this will help to encourage you to get rid of some of that toy clutter that is clouding up your child’s mind.
 They’ll get along fine without all of that, guaranteed.